Who We Are

 Later from 2012 to 2019 Uwezo in the three countries were merged to Twaweza East Africa.
-In 2020 all Uwezo entities were fully registered as an independent NGOs/ Company in Tanzania, Kenya and Ugnada.
+Uwezo Tanzania, just like Uwezo Uganda and Uwezo Kenya, was finally registered as an independent NGO in 2020.

-For the past 10 years, Uwezo Tanzania has conducted a citizen-led learning assessment in 159 districts of Tanzania mainland, and the results revealed that there are many children who are in school but not learning adequately.
-For example, Uwezo 2019 assessment report reveals that 62% of children in class 3 could read fluently a Kiswahili story while only 48% of the children in class 7 could read a simple English story of class 2 level.
+For the past 12 years, Uwezo Tanzania has conducted a citizen-led learning assessment in 159 districts of Tanzania mainland, and the results revealed the actual status of literacy and numeracy competencies among the children.
+For example, in 2017, 62% of children in class 3 could read fluently a Kiswahili story while only 48% of the children in class 7 could read a simple English story of class 2 level.
 These findings are used to engage with policy actors and citizens to address the learning crisis.
-Uwezo has used the citizen-led learning assessment approach and methodology pioneered by the Annual Status of Education Report (ASER) in India, in which trained citizen volunteers conduct learning assessments on children’s competencies in literacy and numeracy at the households.
+Uwezo has used the citizen-led learning assessment approach and methodology pioneered by the Annual Status of Education Report (ASER) in India, in which trained citizen volunteers carry out learning assessments on children’s competencies in literacy and numeracy at the households.